opalmedapps/opal-app/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The first section of these instructions will get you a copy of the frontend Opal app up and running on your local machine for development and testing purposes.
+This frontend copy will communicate with the backend infrastructure (listener, database, etc.) already in place at the MUHC.
+Please note that you must have git installed to follow this guide.
+The second section (from "Running the tests" on) addresses testing, building and deployment on a live system.
+This section should be skipped for students or new developers who just want to get started with a frontend copy of Opal for development.

+If you have a newer Mac (MacOS High Sierra or later), or are using a firewall or security plugins, you may want to skip directly to [Troubleshooting](#troubleshooting).
+This may save you some time dealing with installation errors later.

 ### Prerequisites

 #### Front-End

-In order to run the app in your browsing for development and basic testing purposes, there are a few steps you must take:
+In order to run the app in your browser for development and basic testing purposes, there are a few steps you must take:

 * Clone the repository to the desired folder in your computer (create an empty folder for this). **(NOTE: You need to be added as a contributer to the project before being able to do this!)**